Chern character for torsion-free ample groupoids: Preliminaries

 There are several equivalent notions of \emph{groupoid equivalence} or \emph{Morita equivalence}, see~\cite{fkps:hk}*{Proposition 3.10} for an overview (the notion most familiar to operator algebraists is in~\cite{murewi:morita}); it implies that C$^*$-algebras of equivalent groupoids are strongly Morita equivalent.
-Another formulation, useful in view of groupoid homology (see~\eqref{eq:hom-is-morinv} below) is given in~\cite{cramo:hom}*{Section 4.5}.
 A useful example of a groupoid which is equivalent to $G$ is given by the \emph{ampliation} (or \emph{blow-up}) of $G$ associated to an étale surjection $\varphi\colon Y\to X$, as follows:

 with evident composition and inversion maps.
 The induced projection $\hat\varphi\colon G^\varphi\to G$ is a prototypical example of Morita equivalence in the sense of~\cite{cramo:hom}*{Section 4.5}.